 Current restrictions due to the Covid-19 pandemic make EFNA’s training and capacity building meetings difficult to organise face to face in the short term.
 However, the pandemic has shown us that virtual solutions can be not only effective but also more inclusive – allowing the participation of patient advocates who can not easily travel to events.
 The pandemic has also accelerated the need to add capacity to patient organisations in terms of their skills in the online space.

-For these reasons, EFNA is developing a pilot series of e-learning modules linked to our advocacy activities.
-These aim to upskill patient advocates on how they can effectively advocate in a virtual world by developing and disseminating key messages, gathering/generating data and proof points, identifying and engaging key stakeholders and developing partnerships.
+For these reasons, EFNA has developed a pilot series of e-learning modules linked to our advocacy activities.
+These courses aim to upskill participants on how they can effectively advocate in a virtual world by identifying and engaging key stakeholders and developing partnerships, hosting successful online events and developing and disseminating key advocacy messages.

-If you have any questions or feedback regarding EFNA’s eLearning modules please contact us.
+If you have any further questions or feedback regarding EFNA’s e-learning modules please contact us.